MySQLi: Dual interface

-The MySQLi extension features a dual interface - it supports both the procedural and object-oriented programming paradigms.
+The MySQLi extension features a dual interface: it supports both the procedural and object-oriented programming paradigms.

-Users migrating from the old MySQL extension may prefer the procedural interface.
-The procedural interface is similar to that of the old MySQL extension.
-In many cases, the function names differ only by prefix.
+Users migrating from the old MySQL extension may prefer the familiarity of the procedural interface; in many cases, the function names differ only by prefix.
 Some MySQLi functions take a connection handle as their first argument, whereas matching functions in the old MySQL interface took it as an optional last argument.